 When the skin is in the process of recovering from an injury — whether the result of an accident, surgery, a burn, or acne — scarring will occur wherever multiple layers of the skin have been affected.
 Scars are usually permanent once they form, but they may be made less visible with several possible treatments.
 The key is to treat scars early to lessen their effect.
-Double board-certified facial plastic surgeon Dr. Edward J. Gross offers facial scar treatments/procedures for Orlando women and men who would like to restore their smooth, natural skin.
+Double board-certified facial plastic surgeon Dr. Edward J. Gross offers facial scar treatments/procedures for patients from Orlando, Winter Park, Tampa, Melbourne, and Daytona Beach who would like to restore their smooth, natural skin.

 Keep in mind that each patient is unique and your results may vary.

 How Much Does Scar Revision Surgery Cost in Orlando?

 The average cost of a scar revision procedure ranges from $1,250 to $1,750 (NOT including local anesthesia or facility room fees).
 The specific cost depends on the nature of the scar.
 Dr. Gross evaluates your previous scarred area to decide if you are a candidate for a non-excision procedure.
 If that is not going to create the most optimal result, then the Fusiform Excision Procedure, to excise the previous scar and create a plastics closure – offering the finest, thinnest most smooth incision site result.

 Proven Techniques, Outstanding Results

 Most people are self-conscious about scars.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to facial scarring.
 At Primera, we have several treatment options to improve the appearance of scars after: